Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: A Fukaya-Seidel Type A-infinity -category of Three-Manifolds

-Hence, one can understand the 2d gauged sigma model on $\R^2$ to define an open string theory in $\mathfrak A_3$, with \textit{effective} worldsheet and boundaries shown in Fig.~\ref{fig:mu1 map}, where $\tau$ and $t$ are the temporal and spatial directions, respectively.
+\textit{The 2d Model on $\R^2$ and an Open String Theory in $\mathfrak A_3$} Hence, one can understand the 2d gauged sigma model on $\R^2$ to define an open string theory in $\mathfrak A_3$, with \textit{effective} worldsheet and boundaries shown in Fig.~\ref{fig:mu1 map}, where $\tau$ and $t$ are the temporal and spatial directions, respectively.